Lorentzian area measures and the Christoffel problem: Introduction

 We then focus on the first area measure.
+In the regular case, it is absolutely continuous with respect to the volume form of $\H^d$ with density the mean radius of curvature $\phi$, obtained as

+where $\Delta$ is the Beltrami--Laplace operator on $\mathbb{H}^d$.
+In the general case, the area measure of order one is given by the formula above in the sense of distribution.

-To find conditions on a given measure $\mu$ on $\H^d$ such that there exists a F-convex set with $\mu$ as first area measure is the Christoffel problem.
-We focused on it because, in a rough way, it is the simpler one as equation \eqref{eq_hn} is linear.
-By the way, it appeared to link various aspects of geometry.
+To find conditions on a given measure $\mu$ on $\H^d$ such that there exists an F-convex set with $\mu$ as first area measure is the Christoffel problem.
 Section~\ref{sec:sol} contains computations related to the Christoffel problem.
 In the smooth case, related results were proved in \cite{So81,So83,OS83,LS06}.
 Our computations go back to \cite{He59,Hel62}, and generalizes the preceding ones.
 See Remark~\ref{rem: helga firey et co} for more details.
-In the polyhedral case, we adapt a classical construction \cite{Sch77,MM96}, which appears to be related to more recent works on Lorentzian geometry \cite{Mes07,Bon05,BB09}, see Remark~\ref{rem:mess pol}.
-Section~\ref{sec:qf sol} will be mentioned later.
+In the polyhedral case, we adapt a classical construction, which appears to be related to more recent works on Lorentzian geometry \cite{Mes07,Bon05,BB09}, see Remark~\ref{rem:mess pol}.